2026 United Cup: Qualification

 In exchange for being the host nation, Australia was guaranteed one of the spots reserved for teams with the best combined ranking if it would have failed to qualify on its own.

 Teams will feature up to three players from each tour.

 Venues

-Perth and Sydney each will host three groups of three countries in a round robin format and two quarterfinals.
-Sydney will host the semifinals and the final on the last two days of the tournament.
+Perth and Sydney each were hosting three groups of three countries in a round robin format and two quarterfinals.
+Sydney hosted the semifinals and the final on the last two days of the tournament.